Struggling to keep yourself organised and focused?

 The beginning of a new year is probably the most underrated time of the year.

-If you want to set yourself up for success in 2022 and beyond, it may be time to declutter your life so you can clear out the old and make space for the new.
+If you want to set yourself up for success, it may be time to declutter your life so you can clear out the old and make space for the new.

-While I personally don’t do new year resolutions nor think about my new year until I’m close to finishing my lap around the sun in March each year, I do think about the preparation required to set myself up for success because I want to create momentum to better sustain my efforts toward my goals and prevent myself from falling back into old habits and patterns.
+While I personally don’t do new year resolutions nor think about my new year until March each year, I do think about the preparation required to set myself up for success.
+The aim is to create momentum to better sustain my efforts toward my goals and prevent myself from falling back into old habits and patterns.

-December/January has become a time where I discard what hasn’t worked (declutter and consolidate).
+December/January has become a time in my life where I discard what hasn’t worked (declutter and consolidate).

 So I’m sharing my process of transforming my physical and digital workspace (in 2 parts), so you can see a real life example to help you create the lasting change you seek in your own life.

 Before I do that, there’s an important concept I need to share with you first that took me years to learn and internalise…

 It’s critical to understand and wrap your head around it if this concept is new to you, especially if you’re striving towards a better life.

 We are ultimately the center of our universe, which means our environment (where we live and work) is a reflection of our psychological, emotional state and who we are.